Mohamedgamal851/Computer-Graphics-Problems/README.md

 # Computer-Graphics-Problems
-This collection is dedicated to exploring and solving various problems and challenges in the field of computer graphics.
+This collection is dedicated to exploring and solving various problems and challenges in the field of computer graphics...

 ## 1- Drawing Line Using Simple DDA Algorithm
 ## 2- Draing Triangle Using Bresenham(Mid Point) Algorithm